m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 **True or False?**

-Intrusion Detection Systems are only allowed to use a single sensor.ß
+Intrusion Detection Systems are only allowed to use a single sensor.

 <details>
 <summary>Answer</summary>